arcanis/voxplode/README.md

   Without parameter, returns the current gravity value.
 With a parameter, switches gravity state.

+- `speed [amount]`

+  Without parameter, returns the current player speed.
+With a parameter, changes this speed.

 ## Fly mode

 When gravity is on, you can move up and done by using `Ctrl` and `Shift` keys.